Clicky

 • Funnel.

-You need to make sure you get the correct weight, especially if it’s supercharged.
-The kits will list the models it’s made for, but otherwise consult your owner’s manual.
+You need to make sure you get the correct oil weight, especially if it’s supercharged.
+The kits will list the models of jet skis it’s made for, but otherwise consult your owner’s manual.

 Pointing out the engine compartment of RXP showing oil filter, dip stick and oil cap.